rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Even when local IP addresses are not exposed, the number of mDNS hostname candidates can still provide a fingerprinting dimension.
-This is in particular the case for network interfaces with limited connectivity that will not generate any server-reflexive or relay candidate.
+This is in particular the case for network interfaces with limited connectivity that will not generate server-reflexive or relay candidates.

-The more mDNS names an endpoint exposes through mDNS hostname candidates, the higher is the fingerprinting risk.
+The more mDNS names an endpoint exposes through mDNS hostname candidates, the higher the fingerprinting risk.
 One countermeasure is to limit this number to a small value.

-Note also that exposing only default route candidates will prevent any such risk.
+Note that no additional fingerprinting risk is introduced when restricting mDNS hostname candidates to default route only.

 Security Considerations {#security}
 =======================